Isabelle Adjani: Acting career

 She received her fourth César for the 1994 film Queen Margot, an ensemble epic directed by Patrice Chéreau.
 She received her fifth César for Skirt Day (2009), the most that any actress has received.
 The film features her as a middle school teacher in a troubled French suburb who takes her class hostage when she accidentally fires off a gun she found on one of her students.
 It was premiered on the French Arte channel on 20 March 2009, attaining a record 2.2 million viewers) and then in movie theaters on 25 March 2009.
 The film was her return to the cinema after eight years of absence.

 In 2010, she made an appearance in the social comedy Mammuth, from directors Benoît Delépine and Gustave Kervern, and in which she played the phantom of Gérard Depardieu's first love.
-The same year, she lent her voice to the character of Mother Gothel in the animated film Rapunzel.
+The same year, she lent her voice to the character of Mother Gothel in the French version of the animated film Tangled.
 In 2011, she co-starred in De Force, the first film directed by Frank Henry.
 She embodied the commander Clara Damico, head of the brigade for the repression of banditry.

+She became the first French actress to star in a Bollywood film, playing the mother of Preity Zinta in the 2013 romantic comedy Ishkq in Paris, directed by Prem Soni and alongside Shekhar Kapur.

+She joined the comedy The World Is Yours, playing the eccentric Dany, directed by Romain Gavras alongside Vincent Cassel, which entered into the Directors' Fortnight during the 2018 Cannes Film Festival.

+In 2022, she played the movie star Sidonie von Grassenabb in the comedy drama Peter von Kant, tribute to Rainer Werner Fassbinder's The Bitter Tears of Petra von Kant, directed by François Ozon alongside Denis Ménochet, which entered as the opening film into the 72nd Berlin International Film Festival.

+In 2023, Adjani released her second French pop album Bande originale, written and produced by Pascal Obispo, and arranged by Cécile DeLaurentis.
+She also joined the Netflix action film Wingwomen, directed by Mélanie Laurent, and then, the Netflix miniseries The Perfect Couple directed by Susanne Bier, alongside Nicole Kidman and Liev Schreiber.

 Personal life

-In 1979, Adjani had a son, Barnabé Saïd-Nuytten, with the cinematographer Bruno Nuytten, whom she later hired to direct her project Camille Claudel, a biopic of the sculptor who was the lover of Rodin.
+In 1979, Adjani had a son, Barnabé Saïd-Nuytten, with the cinematographer Bruno Nuytten.
+She later hired Nuytten to direct her project Camille Claudel, a biopic of the sculptor who was the lover of Rodin.

+During the mid-eighties, she had a relationship with Warren Beatty.
+He convinced her to appear with him in the epic comedy Ishtar, directed by Elaine May, co-starring Dustin Hoffman, and shot in Morocco.

 From 1989 to 1995, she had a relationship with Daniel Day-Lewis, which ended before the birth of their son, Gabriel-Kane Day-Lewis, in 1995.

 Adjani was later engaged to the composer Jean-Michel Jarre; they broke up in 2004.

+On 14 December 2023, Adjani was handed a two-year suspended sentence for tax fraud.